A hunger strike at an ICE facility in New Jersey has spurred protests. Here’s what we know

 A spokesperson for DHS told CNN approximately 125 people “surrounded” Delaney Hall.
 They formed “a human chain around entrances to the facility and set up barricades, blocking all entries and exits,” the agency said.

-DHS said the early Monday skirmish stemmed from protesters attempting to stop the transfer of detainee Martin Alonso Soto Hernandez.
-His wife had organized a rally Friday announcing the hunger strike at Delaney Hall, NJ.com reported.
+In a statement late Monday, DHS said “no individuals were directly struck by pepper ball projectiles,” and that “rioters obstructed law enforcement from exiting the ICE facility,” prompting officers to issue several verbal commands followed by a “minimum amount” of force after their refusal to obey.

-“Martin Alonso Soto Hernandez, an illegal alien charged with assault, was scheduled for a transfer to another ICE detention facility, but agitators obstructed the vehicle’s path…” DHS said in the statement.
-“Later in the evening, ICE successfully dispersed approximately 70 agitators and removed the barricades obstructing operations and were able to transfer Soto Hernandez to the Elizabeth Contract Detention Facility.”
+DHS said earlier that protesters had blocked a vehicle trying to transfer Soto Hernandez, whom the agency described as “an illegal alien charged with assault.”
+Soto Hernandez was later transferred to the Elizabeth Contract Detention Facility in New Jersey after “ICE successfully dispersed approximately 70 agitators and removed the barricades obstructing operations.”

-Attorneys representing Soto Hernandez said they were able to see him at Elizabeth Detention Center, another facility in New Jersey that he was transferred to in the middle of the night.
+Attorneys representing Soto Hernandez said they were able to see him at Elizabeth Detention Center.

-“He was telling us how he now weighs like 110 pounds,” said attorney Alex Minogue.
+“He was telling us how he now weighs like 110 pounds,” said Minogue.
 “Like he’s skin and bones.
 I could blow him away.”

+Soto Hernandez, who was detained by ICE on January 20 while buying diapers, was previously arrested during an incident of alleged domestic violence with his wife, but the charges have since been dismissed and expunged, his attorneys said.
+Their client was one of many people who participated peacefully in the strike, they said.

+On Sunday, a guard came to Soto Hernandez’s cell and put a piece of paper against the window, telling him he was going to be released, his attorneys said.
+He was given his possessions and clothes, but then was detained again in a process that left him with handcuffs around his ankles and wrists, and covered in bruises, Destefani said.

 Lawmakers try to visit ICE facility